THE DHARMA FLOWER SUTRA SEEN THROUGH

 The Buddha knows that their minds

-are profoundly entered upon the Buddha path
+are profoundly entered

 and that they will receive the announcement

-of their attainment to the supreme and correct enlightenment.
+to the supreme and correct enlightenment.

-The Buddha will say, “Believing and convinced practitioner,
+The Buddha will say,

-in an age to come, you will become boundlessly wise
+in an age to come,

-upon the all-embracing path of the Buddha.
+upon the all-embracing path

-The terrain upon which you will depend for an existence
+The terrain upon which you will depend

-will be ornate, pure and vast beyond comparison.
+and vast beyond comparison.

-Also the four congregations of monks, nuns,
+of monks, nuns,

-male and female practitioners will listen to the Dharma
+male and female practitioners

 with the palms of their hands pressed together.”

-Again those people who read this sutra
+Again, those people who read this sutra

-will see themselves residing in the mountains or forests
+will see themselves residing

-practicing the correct Dharma
+practising the correct Dharma,

-in order to experience the real aspect of all dharmas,
+the real aspect of all dharmas,

-deep in concentration on the single object
+on the single object

-of their meditation as well as seeing
+as well as seeing

 the Buddhas of the ten directions.

-The bodies of these Buddhas are gold in colour
+The bodies of these Buddhas

-adorned with a hundred auspicious bodily features.
+adorned with a hundred

-They have listened to the Dharma
+They have listened to the Dharma,

-which they now explain for other people,
+which they now explain for other people.

-and those who read this sutra
+And those who read this sutra

 will constantly have such beautiful dreams.